Prayas-35/Genreizz/README.md

 The static folder contains all the static files like the `CSS` file, `Font` files, `JavaScript` files, `favicon` file and many more.

 ##
-> [!NOTE] <br>
+> <span style="color:blue">ℹ️ Note:</span>
-> All the books datas shown in this application is provided by google books API and I do not own any of these data.
+> All the book datas shown in this application is provided by google books API and I do not own any of these data.